hazemAI/Transgemi/README.md

 1.  **Directly with Python (Recommended for developers):**
     `python scrtrans.py`

-2.  **Using the VBScript (For ease of use):**
-    Double-click the `run_transgemi.vbs` file.
-This script runs the Python application in the background without opening a console window.

 ### Hotkeys
 -   **`Alt + Q`**: Select a new area on the screen to translate.